postcss/postcss/docs/syntax.md

 ## Syntax

-Good example of syntax is SCSS.
+Good example of syntax is [SCSS].
 Some users may want to change properties order or add prefixes directly to SCSS sources.
 So we need SCSS input and output.

 Syntax API is very simple.
 It is just a object with `parse` and `stringify`